tonytvo/blog-generator/content/blog/atomic-habits/index.md

     - Wake up ==> Make my bed ==> Place a book on my pillow ==> Take a shower
     - Make sure your established cue occurs at the same frequency as the desired habit.
     - Brainstorm two lists for potential cues.
-      - Habits you perform without fail (brush teeth, get out of bed, do dishes, …).
+      - Habits you perform without fail (brush teeth, get out of bed, do dishes,...).
-      - Things that happen to you without fail (you get a notification, you eat a meal, go to the washroom, …).
+      - Things that happen to you without fail (you get a notification, you eat a meal, go to the washroom,...).
   - The cue needs to be immediately actionable.

 ## “Environment is the invisible hand that shapes human behaviour.” – James Clear